The View From Here

 While we continue to hope for something dramatic and positive to happen, it is more likely that we won't really understand where this administration is coming from on space issues until we see the president's budget proposal in early 2010.
 Just as NASA's exploration strategy is to "follow the water," our means of understanding this administration's attitude toward space is going to be to follow the money.
 And we all know the old cliché: no bucks, no Buck Rogers.

-Waiting for Godot has been famously described as a play which “has achieved a theoretical impossibility – a play in which nothing happens, that yet keeps audiences glued to their seats.”
+Waiting for Godot has been famously described as a play that "has achieved a theoretical impossibility - a play in which nothing happens, that yet keeps audiences glued to their seats."

 The View from Here is that Godot provides an apt analogy.
 We are Waiting for Obama, and doing our best "to hold the terrible silence at bay."